 In 2015, we sold our single-family home and moved to Seattle for Brian’s job.
 Despite this being a solid career move for both of us – each of us broke six figures shortly after the move and things improved from there – we were still shocked by the cost of living adjustment from Ohio to Washington.
 We bought the cheapest townhouse we could find within a reasonable distance from our jobs and the airport, I commuted to work via bus which was almost fully subsidized by my employer, and we took advantage of Brian’s excessive work travel to accumulate hotel, airline, and rental car points we could use to offset our personal travel expenses.

-We are risk-adverse and carefully consider decisions we make.
-I had always thought of the stock market as volatile and risky, and it certainly can be – especially when you’re investing in individual companies and stocks or looking for short-term wins.
-The index fund approach appealed to us because we are investing in the entire U.S. stock market – all ~4,000 companies – which means our performance tracks to the market overall.
+I had always thought of the stock market as volatile and risky, and it certainly can be – especially when you’re investing in individual companies or looking for short-term wins.
+The index fund approach appealed to us because we’re investing in the entire U.S. stock market – all ~4,000 companies – which means our performance tracks to the market overall.
 And despite inevitable short-term dips and longer bear markets, the overall stock market reassuringly trends up.

 Achieving Our FIRE Goal

-In 2022, we decided to lower our expenses further through geoarbitrage, moving to Cheyenne, Wyoming, while continuing to work remotely for our existing employers, allowing us to save and invest even more.
-This pushed us over the tipping point and in summer 2023, we exceeded our FIRE goal – the amount of money we would need across all of our accounts to sustain us without having to work.
+This allowed us to save and invest even more, and in summer 2023 we exceeded our FIRE goal – the amount of money we needed across all of our accounts to sustain us without having to work.
 Financial independence.

-Traditionally this number is calculated using the 4% rule.
-According to the math and long-range studies, this guideline suggests you need to have 25 times your annual budget in order to withdraw 4% per year (inflation adjusted) for about 30 years, regardless of market performance.
+Traditionally this number is calculated using the 4 percent rule.
+According to the math and long-range studies, this guideline suggests you need to have 25 times your annual budget in order to withdraw 4 percent per year (inflation adjusted) for about 30 years, regardless of market performance.

-Given our risk aversion, we came up with a high-end estimated annual budget based on past spending and informed by future anticipated expenses, and we elected on a 3.5% withdrawal rate (saving about 28.5 times our estimated annual budget) to further improve our odds of success.
+Given our risk aversion and the likelihood we will live beyond the next 30 years, we came up with a high-end estimated annual budget based on past spending and informed by future anticipated expenses, and we elected on a 3.5 percent withdrawal rate (saving about 28.5 times our estimated annual budget) to further improve our odds of success.

-Given that our annual budget is ~60% discretionary spending, we feel reassured we have a great deal of flexibility in adjusting our spending and withdrawal as we closely monitor the math and market each year moving forward.
+Given that our annual budget is about 60 percent discretionary spending, we have a great deal of flexibility in adjusting our spending and withdrawal as we closely monitor the math and market each year moving forward, which has been psychologically reassuring.

 Points of Clarification / Frequently Asked Questions

-• We have not cashed out our retirement accounts and do not plan to do so.
-We plan to withdraw from our taxable brokerage account while reinvesting the dividends in our 401ks and Roth IRAs, which will hopefully continue to grow until we can access them without penalty when we turn 59 1/2.
+- We have not cashed out our retirement accounts and do not plan to do so.
+We are withdrawing from our taxable brokerage account while reinvesting the dividends in our 401ks and Roth IRAs.
+Hopefully our retirement accounts will continue to grow until we can access them without penalty when we turn 59 1/2.

-• We are purchasing health insurance off the exchange until we are eligible for Medicare and have calculated increasing annual health care expenses as part of our budget planning.
+- We are purchasing health insurance off the exchange until we’re eligible for Medicare and have calculated increasing annual health care expenses as part of our budget planning.
 We’re finding many places offer cash discounts for services despite our insurance enrollment.

-• We are not trust fund babies / recipients of some large inheritance.
-While we were able to graduate college relatively debt free thanks in part to the familial support I mentioned above, we have worked since we were in high school, managed our spending, and saved and invested a lot of money in order to get to where we are today.
+- We are not trust fund babies.
+We have both worked since we were in high school, managed our spending, and saved and invested a lot of money in order to get to where we are today.

 Credit Where It’s Due